Not sure which Prague public transport tickets to buy? In Prague, you don’t pay for distance — you pay for time.

 💡 My personal tip: I usually activate tickets immediately when I’m ready to board.
 It’s simple and I never worry about forgetting.
 But if you’re planning ahead, scheduling the ticket for later can save a bit of stress.

 - Buying in Advance: If you want several tickets for later, use the modern touch-screen or old push-button machines.
-They print non-validated tickets that you can keep in your pocket.
+They print non-validated Prague public transport tickets that you can keep in your pocket.
 Validate them one by one right before you board.

 - On the Spot: If you are already inside the bus or tram without a ticket, the small, self-service machine (card-only) is your best choice.